MiladJoodi/Coursera_News_App/README.md

 # Mini University details app

-<h4>I am excited to share you to my new project Next.js, Tailwind css , MongoDB & Mongoose and Clerk for authentication. 👌</h4>
+<h4>In this project I used Next.js, Tailwind css, MongoDB & Mongoose and Clerk for authentication.
+You can see full demo and detail in description. 👌</h4>

 <a href="https://nextjs.org/" target="_blank" rel="noreferrer">